starsite/FileMaker-Swift/README.md

 ## Data API session and query
-FileMaker 17 Data API token request and session management used with an "or" query example, in Swift
+FileMaker 17 Data API session and efficient token management, used with an "or" query example

 ## FIAS Swift AppDelegate (walkthrough)
-In the FileMaker iOS App SDK project, create and assign a Swift AppDelegate.
-Includes an example of how to fire a FileMaker script from the AppDelegate
+Create and use a Swift `AppDelegate` in a FileMaker iOS App SDK project.
+Shows an example of how to fire a FileMaker script from the `completedReturnToForegroundActive()` FIAS delegate method.